-To view the pdf version of this page, click here.
+To download a pdf copy of this page, click here.

 MSEA and local associations are strongly advocating for the continued employment of all educators, including utilizing education support professionals and the important and varied skills that they bring to our schools.